-Steve Campbell enters his fourth season on the UMBC coaching staff, after joining head coach Leslie Wray and the Retrievers at the start of her tenure in January of 2012.
-The coaching duo has helped the team to combine for a 25-10-5 record over the last two seasons, including a pair of top-two finishes in the America East standings and back-to-back appearances in the America East tournament and consecutive winning records (2013-2014) for just the second time in program history.
+Steve Campbell prepares to enter his sixth season on the UMBC coaching staff, after joining head coach Leslie Wray and the Retrievers at the start of her tenure in January of 2012.
+The coaching duo has helped the team to post a pair of top-two finishes in the America East standings, back-to-back-to-back appearances in the America East tournament and consecutive winning records (2013-2014) for just the second time in program history.

 Campbell was a member of the 2013 America East Coaching Staff of the Year that helped to guide the Retrievers to an unforgettable season.
 The Retrievers, who posted the third-biggest turnaround among Division I women’s soccer programs that season, broke their way into the record books with a program-best 13 wins and posted the biggest turnaround in America East history en route to their first-ever regular-season title.
 UMBC continued its success into the postseason, earning its first-ever conference tournament crown and a berth to the program’s first NCAA Tournament.

-Under Wray and Campbell’s tutelage, the Retrievers have garnered 10 America East All-Conference selections, three All-Rookie Team honors and five All-Academic Team recipients over the past three years, in addition to three major awards.
+Under Wray and Campbell’s tutelage, the Retrievers have garnered 11 America East All-Conference selections, four All-Rookie Team honors and six All-Academic Team recipients over the past four years, in addition to three major awards.
 On the national level, the team saw its first players receive national attention for work on the field, (All-Region distinctions), in the classroom, (an Academic All-America honor), and in the community, (recognition by the Wooden Citizenship Cup committee).

 Campbell has years of experience at both the collegiate and youth level.
 The native of Derbyshire, England served as a volunteer men’s soccer assistant coach at his alma mater, the University of Maryland from 1996-98.
 In his last two seasons, the Terrapins won the ACC Tournament Championship and then made it to the 1998 NCAA Final Four.